sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-to-build-a-home-studio-on-a-budget.md

 +++
-title = "How to Build a Home Studio on a Budget" draft = false
+title = "How to Build a Home Studio on a Budget" draft = false cover = { image = "/images/how to build a home studio on budget.jpeg" }
 categories = ["Music Production"] tags = ["home-studio", "music-production", "recording", "budget"]
 +++